tegbessou/tasting/README.md

 ## Value object rule
 - Id method should be named value
+- Value object should be immutable

 ## Architecture rules
 - Each Domain should have its own folder
+- Each Entity is responsible for it's state so they must recreate the value object of a property when they must be changed
 - Domain never should have a dependency with another domain except Shared, to avoid to have dependency between domain
 - Transaction for CommandHandler are started in the MessengerCommandBus
 - Each Exception in Adapter should be logged